Building High-Performance PHP Applications with Swoole in ServBay

 $content .= "Client IP: " . $request->server['remote_addr'] . "\n";

-// More request info can be accessed via the $request object
+// More request details available via $request

 }

-// Send response body and end request
+// Send response and end request

 $response->end($content);